hashicorp/terraform-plugin-framework/.github/CONTRIBUTING.md

 - **Unit and Integration Tests**: It may go without saying, but every new patch should be covered by tests wherever possible (see [Testing](#testing) below).

 - **Go Modules**: We use [Go Modules](https://github.com/golang/go/wiki/Modules) to manage and version all our dependencies.
 Please make sure that you reflect dependency changes in your pull requests appropriately (e.g. `go get`, `go mod tidy` or other commands).
-Where possible it is better to raise a separate pull request with just dependency changes as it's easier to review such PR(s).
+Refer to the [dependency updates](#dependency-updates) section for more information about how this project maintains existing dependencies.

+- **Changelog**: Refer to the [changelog](#changelog) section for more information about how to create changelog entries.

 ### Cosmetic changes, code formatting, and typos